Dear Hajin, shaman-haikuists and travellers

 Here's a song that illustrates this by the stunning Eivør from the Faroe Islands - in a stunning location, too.
 This can help to help you get into a relaxed state to write your shaman haiku after reading - do watch; it is quite something.
 Feel your spirit start to soar with the sound and imagery.

-In addition to the shaman’s drum, wooden stringed instrument similar to a zither has been used, called a kantele, which also dates from the Bronze age, to achieve shamanic trance states.
+In addition to the shaman’s drum, a wooden stringed instrument similar to a zither has been used, called a kantele, which also dates from the Bronze age, to achieve shamanic trance states.

 Kantele being played, by I.K.
 Inha,1894, Finland